sdziallas/comp55/docs/labs/GitTips.md

 2. Click on the *Source* tab
 3. Click on *Add Folder*

-Now you are met with the Source Folder Selection wherer you can check the folder you want included and you are done!
+Now you are met with the Source Folder Selection where you can check the folder you want included and you are done!

 ![eclipse source folder selection](gittips/media/sourceFolderSelection.png)